PROG7314-POE-SSB/PROG7314-POE-Part-2-Android-App/README.md

 #### Innovative Features

--   🧠 **AI-Powered Recipe Discovery:** Generate personalised recipes by analysing your pantry's contents using the SuperCook and Edamam APIs.
+-   🧠 **AI-Powered Recipe Discovery:** Generate personalised recipes by analysing your pantry's contents using the [Spoonacular API](https://spoonacular.com/food-api).

 -   🥫 **Intelligent Pantry Management:** Add items by scanning with your camera (Vision AI), using voice input, or manual entry.